Alexhuszagh/xcross/README.md

 - Images with an OS layer, such as `ppcle-unknown-linux-gnu`.
 - Bare metal images, such as `ppcle-unknown-elf`.

-The bare metal images use the newlib C-runtime, and are useful for compiling for resource-constrained embedded systems, and do not link to a memory allocator.
-Please note that not all bare-metal images provide complete startup routines (crt0), and therefore might need to be linked against standalone flags (`-nostartfiles`, `-nostdlib`, `-nodefaultlibs`, or `-ffreestanding`) with a custom `_start` or equivalent routine or a custom `crt0` must be provided.
+The bare metal images use the newlib C-runtime, and are useful for compiling for resource-constrained embedded systems.
+Please note that not all bare-metal images provide complete startup routines (crt0), and therefore might need to be linked against standalone flags (`-nostartfiles`, `-nostdlib`, `-nodefaultlibs`, or `-ffreestanding`) with a custom startup.

-The other images use a C-runtime that depends on a POSIX-like OS (such as Linux, FreeBSD, or MinGW for Windows), and can be used with:
+Other images use a C-runtime for POSIX-like build environment (such as Linux, FreeBSD, or MinGW for Windows), and include:

 - musl (`*-musl`)
 - glibc (`*-gnu`)
 - uClibc-ng (`*-uclibc`)
 - android (`*-android`, only available on some architectures)
+- mingw (`*-w64-mingw32`, only available on x86)

 If you would like to test if the code compiles (and optionally, runs) for a target architecture, you should generally use a `linux-gnu` image.

 **Triples**

-All images are named as `ahuszagh/cross:$triple`, where `$triple` is the target triple.
+All images are named as `ahuszagh/cross:$triple` or `ahuszagh/pkgcross:$triple`, where `$triple` is the target triple.
 The target triple consists of:

 - `arch`, the CPU architecture (mandatory).
 - `vendor`, the CPU vendor.